dylan-shao/ML-DS-Udacity_Data_Scientist_Nanodegree/Projects/Finding Donors for CharityML/src/README.md

     Naive Predictor: [Accuracy score: 0.2478, F-score: 0.3972]

 ###  Supervised Learning Models
 **The following are some of the supervised learning models that are currently available in** [`scikit-learn`](http://scikit-learn.org/stable/supervised_learning.html) **that you may choose from:**
+- Gaussian Naive Bayes (GaussianNB)
+- Decision Trees
+- Ensemble Methods (Bagging, AdaBoost, Random Forest, Gradient Boosting)
+- K-Nearest Neighbors (KNeighbors)
+- Stochastic Gradient Descent Classifier (SGDC)
+- Support Vector Machines (SVM)
+- Logistic Regression

+###  Supervised Learning Models
+**The following are some of the supervised learning models that are currently available in** [`scikit-learn`](http://scikit-learn.org/stable/supervised_learning.html) **that you may choose from:**